 King’s Sushi North Myrtle Beach

 Our family was craving sushi and discovered King’s Sushi in North Myrtle Beach.
-King’s is an all-you-can-eat sushi and hibachi restaurant in North Myrtle Beach.
-If you don’t like sushi, there are several other options including hibachi and other entrees.
+It’s one of few Japanese restaurants in North Myrtle Beach, and it has hibachi, all-you-can-eat sushi and more.
+If you don’t like sushi or hibachi, there are several other menu items as well.

 Unlike all you can eat seafood buffets, the food at King’s Sushi is made fresh to order.
 We ordered several varieties of sushi, along with salads, edamame and hibachi.
 (For the non sushi eater in our family.)
 The fish was fresh, and while the rolls weren’t the most innovative I’ve seen, it was a good value for the price.